k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

    ![](images/schema_recon_bar_highlight.png)

-3. As a result, the relevant tables become highlighted while other are grayed-out
+3. As a result, the relevant tables are highlighted while other are grayed-out.

 > In case Reconciliation is not activated at the schema then this option is disabled